What Does a Mortgage Loan Officer Do?

 • Take and pass a state license test.

 • Pass the SAFE MLO test.
-(SAFE stands for the Secure and Fair Enforcement Act, which established guidelines for MLOs after the housing crisis in 2008.)
+(SAFE stands for the Secure and Fair Enforcement Act, which established guidelines for MLOs after the subprime mortgage debacle, which contributed to the global financial crisis in 2008.)

 • Keep up with NMLS requirements, including registration and continuing education.